Robert D. Lamb

 Biography:

-Bob Lamb is the Director of ICONS and an Associate Research Scientist at START.
-Through a career spanning nearly three decades, Bob has worked as an adviser, consultant, policy research director, business and finance journalist, defense strategist, and field researcher.
-He is co-founder and CEO of the systems-transformation nonprofit Foundation for Inclusion and formerly a strategist at the Office of the Secretary of Defense, the conflict director at the Center for Strategic and International Studies (CSIS), and a visiting research professor at the Army War College.
+Through a career spanning three decades, Bob has worked as an adviser, consultant, entrepreneur, policy research director, business and finance journalist, defense strategist, and field researcher.
+He is formerly co-founder and CEO of the systems-transformation nonprofit Foundation for Inclusion, a strategist at the Office of the Secretary of Defense, the conflict director at the Center for Strategic and International Studies (CSIS), and a visiting research professor at the Army War College.

-An award-winning journalist covering technology, business, and finance, he changed careers after 9/11, earning a Ph.D. in policy studies in an interdisciplinary program combining international security, international development, economics, and ethics, with a thesis focused on strategies to reduce complex violence.
+An award-winning journalist covering technology, business, and finance, he changed careers after 9/11 and earned a Ph.D. in policy studies in an interdisciplinary program combining international security, international development, economics, and ethics, with a thesis focused on strategies to reduce complex violence.
 He lives just outside of Washington, DC, with his wife and two daughters.